AlexShashkov/laguerre_polynomials/README.md

 For example, to run modified version of Laguerre with float type for polynomials degree of 5: `make SOLVER=2 NUMBER=float DEGREE=5`

-We dont recommend to use float for polynomial generation with degree higher than 5 - resulting coefficients will loose huge amount precision during convertation from bignum to float.
+We dont recommend to use float type for polynomial generation with degree higher than 5 - resulting coefficients will loose huge amount of precision during convertation from bignum to float.
+Double is failing to work on degree greater than 200.